 Below are our top tips for improving data quality to get the best out of your data investments.

-Tip 1: Define business need and assess business impact
+Step 1: Define business needs and assess the impact of data quality

 Business needs are often the drivers for data quality improvement initiatives.
 You can prioritize data quality issues according to your business needs and how they will impact your business in the long run.
 Measuring business impact helps establish a goal and track the progress of data quality improvement.
 A continued reference to the business needs sets the context for refining the approach to data quality.